On the geometry of flag Hilbert-Poincar\'e series for matroids: Introduction

 The key insight in the proof for Theorem~\ref{thm:oriented-lower-bound} is that in the orientable case $\mathcal{N}_M(1, T)$ is a sum of $h$-polynomials.
 Each of the summands is determined by the topes of $M$; see Proposition~\ref{prop:h-vectors}.
 Theorem~\ref{thm:oriented-lower-bound} suggests that $\mathcal{N}_M(Y, T)$ is a ``$Y$-twisted'' sum of $h$-polynomials of the topes, and understanding this could address the nonnegativity conjecture of~\cite{MV:fHPseries} in the orientable case.

 A byproduct of Theorem~\ref{thm:oriented-lower-bound} is a sufficient condition for non-orientability of matroids.
-The rank $3$ case yields an inequality concerning the number of lines (rank $2$ flats) and the number of points on each line.
+The rank $3$ case yields an inequality concerning the the number of rank $2$ flats above every element in $M$.

-\begin{cor} Assume $M$ is a simple matroid with rank $3$, and suppose $c$ is the number of lines of $M$ and $s$ the sum of the number of points on each line.
+\begin{cor} Assume $M$ is a simple matroid with rank $3$, and suppose $c$ is the number of rank $2$ flats of $M$ and $s$ the sum of their sizes.
 If $3(c-1) < s$, then $M$ is non-orientable. \end{cor}

-It is known that the Fano matroid is non-orientable, which is also shown by Corollary~\ref{cor:non-orientability} since it has $7$ lines, each with $3$ points.
+It is known that the Fano matroid is non-orientable, which is also shown by Corollary~\ref{cor:non-orientability} since it has seven rank $2$ flats, each containing three elements.
 There are a number of sufficient conditions for the non-orientability of matroids.
 Based on experiments using the database of non-orientable matroids~\cite{matroiddatabase}, we report that the condition in Corollary~\ref{cor:non-orientability} is independent from the sufficient condition in~\cite{CsimaSawyer:6n13} for rank $3$ matroids; see also \cite[Prop.~6.6.1(i)]{OrientedMatroids}.
 Moreover, Corollary~\ref{cor:non-orientability} is related to Corollary 2.6 in~\cite{CuntzGeis} where Cuntz and Geis proved that a rank $3$ arrangement is simplicial if and only if its underlying matroid satisfies $3(c-1)=s$ in the notation above.